Genre Film

 History of Genre Films

-Due to the cinema's varied and derived beginnings, which include a fusion of "vaudeville, music-hall, theater, photography," and books, films seldom belong to a single genre.
+Due to the cinema's varied and derived beginnings, which include a fusion of "vaudeville, music-hall, theatre, photography," and books, Films seldom belong to a single genre.
 According to American cinema historian Janet Staiger, there are four methods to identify a film's genre.
 The "idealist method" uses preset criteria to evaluate movies.
-The "empirical method" determines a movie's genre by comparing it to a list of movies that have already been classified as belonging to that particular genre.
+The "empirical method" determines the genre of a Film by comparing it to a List of Movies that have already been classified as belonging to that particular genre.
 The a priori approach makes use of pre-identified common generic components.

-Many movies straddle several genres.
+Many Films straddle several genres.
 Susan Hayward claims that thriller and spy movies frequently transcend genre lines.
-Some genre films incorporate aspects of one genre into the conventions of another, such in the case of The Band Wagon (1953), which incorporates elements of detective fiction and film noir into the ballet "The Girl Hunt".
-In the 1970s New Hollywood era, there was so much parodying of genres that it can be hard to assign genres to some films from this era, such as Mel Brooks' comedy-Western Blazing Saddles (1974) or the private eye parody The Long Goodbye (1973) .
-Other films from this era bend genres so much that it is challenging to put them in a genre category, such as Roman Polanski's Chinatown (1974) and William Friedkin's The French Connection (1971).
+Some Genre Films incorporate aspects of one genre into the conventions of another, such in the case of The Band Wagon (1953), which incorporates elements of detective fiction and film noir into the ballet "The Girl Hunt".
+In the 1970s New Hollywood era, there was so much parodying of Genre Films that it can be hard to assign genres to some films from this era, such as Mel Brooks' comedy-Western Blazing Saddles (1974) or the private eye parody The Long Goodbye (1973).
+Other Genre Films from this era bend genres so much that it is challenging to put them in a genre category, such as Roman Polanski's Chinatown (1974) and William Friedkin's The French Connection (1971).

-Robert Stam, a film theorist, questioned whether genres are genuine or just the creation of reviewers.
+Robert Stam, a Film Theorist, questioned whether Genre Films are genuine or just the creation of reviewers.
 According to Stam, "genres are really 'out there' in the world, or are they the construction of analysts?"
 Whether there is a "... finite taxonomy of genres or are they in principle infinite?" is another question he has posed.
-Are genres cross-cultural or culture-specific? ".
+Are Genre Films cross-cultural or culture-specific? ".
 Additionally, Stam has questioned whether the goal of genre analysis should be prescriptive or descriptive.
-Some genres, like the war picture, are based on story substance, while others, like comedy and melodrama, are adapted from other media or literature.
+Some Genre Films, like the war picture, are based on story substance, while others, like comedy and melodrama, are adapted from other media or literature.
 Some are budget- or performer-related (think of the films of Fred Astaire and Ginger Rogers), while others are based on location (think of the Western), racial identity (think of the art film), artistic standing (think of the art film), or sexual orientation.

 How Genre Films are Categorised?

-Scholars concur that genres cannot be rigidly defined since they are more easily recognized than described.
-Moreover, the definition of a genre varies throughout nations and civilizations.
-The usual example would be a war film.
-In the United States, they are often associated with conflicts in which the United States was heavily involved, such as the Vietnam War and World War II, although in other nations, films about wars from earlier eras are classified as war films.
+Scholars concur that Genre Films cannot be rigidly defined since they are more easily recognized than described.
+Moreover, the definition of a Genre Film varies throughout nations and civilizations.
+The usual example would be a War Film.
+In the United States, they are often associated with conflicts in which the United States was heavily involved, such as the Vietnam War and World War II, although in other nations, Films about wars from earlier eras are classified as War Films.

-From the film's location, it may seem easy to categorize different genres.
-However, when various themes or moods are employed, movies set in the same locations might have completely distinct endings.
-For instance, The Battle of Midway and All Quiet on the Western Front are both set in a time of war and could be considered war films; however, while both focus on the agony and horror of war, The Battle of Midway explores themes of honor, sacrifice, and valor, while All Quiet on the Western Front is an anti-war film.
+From the Film's location, it may seem easy to categorize different genres.
+However, when various themes or moods are employed, Movies set in the same locations might have completely distinct endings.
+For instance, The Battle of Midway and All Quiet on the Western Front are both set in a time of war and could be considered War Films; however, while both focus on the agony and horror of war, The Battle of Midway explores themes of honour, sacrifice, and valour, while All Quiet on the Western Front is an Anti-War Film.

-Eleven "super genres" can be applied to every narrative feature-length film, according to Eric R. Williams: action film, crime film, fantasy film, horror film, romantic film, science fiction movie, slice of life, sports, thriller movie, war film, and Western.
+Eleven "super genres" can be applied to every narrative feature-length film, according to Eric R. Williams: Action Film, Crime Film, Fantasy Film, Horror Film, Romantic Film, Science Fiction Film, slice of life, Sports Film, Thriller Movie, War Film, and Western Film.
 Drama and comedy, according to Williams, are subgenres that fall under a category he calls "film type" and are more inclusive than super categories.
 Similarly, Williams explains that musical and animated phrases relate more precisely to storytelling techniques and are hence under his "voice" category.

-Whether or not it was deliberate at the time of production, a genre movie adheres to some or all of the rules of a specific genre.
+Whether or not it was deliberate at the time of production, a Genre Film adheres to some or all of the rules of a specific genre.

 Cinema about history:

-We need to consider each film genre's appeal within the larger historical context of its formation to comprehend it.
+We need to consider the appeal of each Genre Film within the larger historical context of its formation to comprehend it.
 The Blaxploitation movies of the 1970s, for instance, have been described as an effort to "undermine the rise of Afro-American's Black consciousness movement" during that time.
-According to William Park's interpretation of film noir, for an audience to properly comprehend a picture, they must evaluate and analyze it for its meaning within the framework of history.
+According to William Park's interpretation of film noir, for an audience to properly comprehend a picture, they must evaluate and analyse it for its meaning within the framework of history.

-Westerns and film noir are two examples of genres that capture the ideals of their era.
-Film noir blends post-World War II values with German expressionist filmmaking techniques, whereas Western films prioritize the ideals of the early 20th century.
+Western Films and film noir are two examples of genres that capture the ideals of their era.
+Film noir blends post-World War II values with German expressionist filmmaking techniques, whereas Western Films prioritize the ideals of the early 20th century.
 During the Great Depression, movies like the musical were produced as a kind of entertainment to give audiences a way out of difficult circumstances.
 Therefore, in addition to its entertainment value, we must keep in mind the genuine purposes of each genre when viewing and evaluating films.
-A genre can go through several phases throughout time, including the classic film genre era, the classics parodied, the time when filmmakers refuse to acknowledge that their movies belong in a certain genre, and ultimately a critique of the genre as a whole.
+A Genre Film can go through several phases throughout time, including the classic film genre era, the classics parodied, the time when Filmmakers refuse to acknowledge that their Movies belong in a certain genre, and ultimately a critique of the genre as a whole.
 In the Western picture, this pattern is evident.
 There was a definite hero in the first classic Westerns who defended civilization against lawless bad guys who lived in the bush and entered civilization to perpetrate atrocities.

-The popularity of neo-noir films in the early 2000s, such as Mulholland Drive (2001), The Man Who Wasn't There (2001), and Far from Heaven (2002), is another illustration of a genre developing through time.
-Are these films noir parodies, a reiteration of noir genre motifs, or a reexamination of the noir genre?
+The popularity of neo-noir films in the early 2000s, such as Mulholland Drive (2001), The Man Who Wasn't There (2001), and Far from Heaven (2002), is another illustration of a Genre Film developing through time.
+Are these films noir parodies, a reiteration of noir genre motifs, or a re-examination of the noir genre?

 Conclusion

-It is essential to bear this in mind the next time you see a movie.
-When watching a film, audiences are aware of how the movie itself influences society.
+It is essential to bear this in mind the next time you see a Movie.
+When watching a Film, audiences are aware of how the Movie itself influences society.
 We must determine who its target audience is, what story it tells about our current society, and how it makes historical observations about the present to comprehend its genuine purpose.
-This makes it possible for spectators to see how different cinema genres have changed over time as historical perspectives and entertainment business values have evolved.
+This makes it possible for spectators to see how different Genre Film have changed over time as historical perspectives and entertainment business values have evolved.